 Once they’ve had their time to chill, remove the cracker dough from the fridge.
-Cut a piece of parchment paper to about the size of a cookie sheet.
-Lightly dust the parchment paper with flour.
+Cut a piece of parchment paper to about the size of a cookie sheet, or use a silicone baking sheet liner.
+Lightly dust the parchment paper/liner with flour.
 Carefully unwrap one chunk of flattened dough, place it in the center of the floured parchment paper, and lightly flour the top of the dough.
 I like to do this on a large cutting board, which makes it easy to transfer onto a cookie sheet.

 Using a floured rolling pin, roll out the dough until it is nice and thin.
 The goal is about 1/16th of an inch thick.
 The edges will be a little ragged.
 That is okay.
 Just work it back and forth and side to side to get it spread as evenly as possible while still maintaining a relatively rectangular shape.

 Once the dough is rolled out, lightly brush the surface with olive oil.
 Don’t drench it!
 Just enough for a light coating.
 Then sprinkle some coarse salt over it as well.

 Next, cut the dough into rows of square crackers.
 Anything from 1 to 2 inches is good!
 The use of a rolling pizza cutter works well for this.
 We love to use a pastry/pasta cutter to get fun wavy edges.